amissine/pms-smart-nft-00/README.md

 TXF_CREATOR = <Stellar public key>
 ```

 , as the update will add the default value to it.
+See also [Update user keys](#update-user-keys).

 When this is done,